Han Seung-yeon: 2009–present: Continued solo activities, Kara disbandment and label changes

 Han was featured on rapper Nassun's single "Come to Play", which was released in March 2009, and was featured on the soundtrack for the movie Why Did You Come to My House?
 (2009), releasing her first solo song entitled "Miracle".
 In October 2009, she became part of the "Dream Team Girl Group" named 4Tomorrow for Samsung's campaign Samsung Anycall.
 Their digital single "Tomorrow" was released on October 6, and the official music video for their single was released on the October 12, starring actor Lee Dong-gun.

 In 2010, she recorded the song "Super Star" for the soundtrack of the KBS2 drama Mary Stayed Out All Night.
 The same year, she became a host of MBC Every1's I Love Pet alongside fellow member Kang Ji-young.
 In 2011, she recorded the song "Because of Love" for the soundtrack of the SBS drama Warrior Baek Dong-soo.
 In July 2011, she became a co-host of SBS's Animal Farm.

 Han released her first solo single "Guilty" on November 30, 2012, along with its music video.
-She had performance of the single on MBC's Music Core on December 15.
+She had a performance of the single on MBC's Music Core on December 15.

 In 2013, Han appeared as the protagonist's younger counterpart in the daily drama Pure Love (2013).
 Then in her first major supporting role, Han portrayed Choi Suk-bin in the period drama Jang Ok-jung, Living by Love (2013).
 In 2014, starred in the weekend drama Jang Bo-ri is Here!.
 The same year, she played her first leading role in the cable series Her Lovely Heels.
-Also from 2013 to 2014, Han and fellow member Park Gyu-ri served as hosts of the music program The Show.
+Also, from 2013 to 2014, Han and fellow member Park Gyu-ri served as hosts of the music program The Show.

 In January 2016, Kara was disbanded after Seungyeon, Park Gyuri and Goo Hara decided not to renew their contract.
 She later signed a contract with J Wide Company in the same year.
 In May, Han was cast in the omnibus web film Bugs Attack.
 In July 2016, Han starred in the coming-of-age youth drama Hello, My Twenties!.
 In October 2016, Han was cast in a short film titled Frame in Love.

 In 2017, Han starred in JTBC's web drama Last Minute Romance.
 She also reprised her role in the sequel of Hello, My Twenties.

-In 2018, Han switched over to Inyeon Entertainment and was cast in the fantasy romance drama About Time.
+In 2018, Han switched over to Inyeon Entertainment, and was cast in the fantasy romance drama About Time.
 She then took on the leading role in travel romance drama Twelve Nights.

 In April 2020, Han signed with new agency YGX Entertainment.

 In 2021, Han appeared in comedy horror film Show Me the Ghost as Ye-ji.
 She won Fantastic Actor Jury's Special Mention Award for her performance at 25th Bucheon International Fantastic Film Festival.